Arvinb1386/notify/README.md

 npm install
 npm run tauri build
 ```

+For a normal Windows x64 release, run the command on a 64-bit Windows runner.
+The generated `.exe` setup file can then be uploaded to GitHub Releases as described above.

 Tauri places platform-specific bundles under the generated build directories.
 The exact installer format depends on the operating system and Tauri bundle configuration.